Kyoko-Tachibana/Learning-about-City-from-Data_-Municipality-Visu-/README-en.md

 [日本語版Readme](README.md)

-Created for Urban Data Challenge 2023 application.
 Basically it's about analysis of elections, population, facilities and so on of Nishitokyo, Tokyo, which where I live, it also has a function enabling an extension for other cities.

 URL: https://machiran.onrender.com